-Hiring: We believe attracting and retaining the best, diverse talent begins with the hiring process.
-We therefore require hiring managers to consider a diverse pool of candidates, and we strive to provide a diverse panel of interviewers for open positions.
-We believe that hiring in this way helps ensure that people from all backgrounds have equal opportunity to advance their careers.
+Recruiting: We believe attracting and retaining the best talent begins with the recruiting process.
+Our recruitment strategy focuses on opportunities to reach more candidates across a variety of dimensions, including but not limited to race, religion, sexual orientation, gender identity, national origin, veteran status, disability status, education, and experience.
+We strive to include a diverse pool of candidates and to provide a diverse panel of interviewers for open positions.
+We believe that recruiting in this way helps ensure that everyone will have an equal opportunity to advance their careers.